cKlee/marcspec-article/article.md

 To understand what a MARCspec represents one must have a basic knowledge on the MARC principles.
 For further references I'm giving a brief introduction.
 Please skip the next paragraph if you are familiar with MARC.

 Machine-Readable Cataloguing (MARC) is a document-based key-value exchange format for bibliographic and other library related data.
 A MARC record consists of three main sections: the leader, the directory, and the variable fields with the data content.
 There are two kinds of (variable) fields: (variable) control fields and (variable) data fields.
 The term 'fixed field' stands for fields whose length does not vary, like the leader and some of the control fields.
-The field content in the the fixed fields can be accessed through its character position or character range.
+The field content in the fixed fields can be accessed through its character position or character range.
 Only data fields are divided into subfields.
 Subfields can also be contextualized through indicators.
 There is an indicator 1 and an indicator 2 for all data fields, both are optional.
 For a deeper explanation of MARC see [[^8]] and [[^9]].

 This image illustrates the structure of a data field